EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.md

 #### Changelog

+= 1.6.2 - October 13th, 2017 =
+* Fixed a PHP Fatal Error that was occurring for users with PHP versions < 5.5.
+* Updated some of our documentation and language

 = 1.6.1 - October 12th, 2017 =
 * Fixed an issue with handling foreign characters.
 Foreign character tab titles should be working properly now.
 Sorry about that everyone!
 * Added support for native WooCommerce exporting.
 You can now export and import your tabs with just WooCommerce!